Internet security: secure websites with SSL and HTTPS

 - Appropriate server configuration

-Some mistakes can be avoided when converting a web presence.
+Some mistakes should be avoided when converting a web presence.
 Heeding this advice can save you the trouble of having to deal with ranking losses or unavailable sites.

-Website owners wishing to convert their sites to SSL and HTTPS should therefore:
+Website owners wishing to switch their sites to SSL/TLS should, therefore:

 - Avoid expired certificates: an invalid or expired SSL certificate can lead to warning messages appearing in the browser window.
 This sends the wrong message to the user and can potentially reduce website traffic.

-- Setting up the correct redirect: avoiding duplicate content requires the webmaster to use the .htaccess trick-301 redirect.
+- Setting up the correct redirect: avoiding duplicate content requires the webmaster to set up the correct 301 redirect.
 Doing this helps search engines avoid the pitfall of evaluating the HTTP site and the HTTPS site as two different websites and expecting different content from them in the process.

 - Aligning advertising accounts (Google AdWords, Bing Ads etc.): embedding unencrypted content (pictures, script, etc.) into an HTTPS site causes a warning message to appear when the user accesses the website, which can unnerve them.
 This can particularly lead to trouble when placing ads, as most advertisements are dispatched in unencrypted forms, making it all the more important to ensure that your accounts have been properly aligned.